-Insider tip: once you start thinking about color contrast and accessibility, you'll never look at another website the same again.
+Once you start thinking about color contrast and accessibility, you'll never look at another website the same again.
 There are so many uses of white text on light backgrounds, like light blues or greens.
-I know I was guilty of this in the past, because frankly, it looks nice.
+I know I was guilty of this in the past, because frankly, it thought it looked nice.
 But that's just to my eyes, and these accessibility requirements help us consider more than just ourselves.

 Ask me more!

 Accessibility isn't just about color contrast.
 I'd love to discuss further with you how we worked to ensure our whole platform was accessible.
 Let's talk!

 - What steps did we take to make sure screen readers worked with our products?

 - Our platform and products include data visualizations – how are those made accessible?